Turn on the heating so that all radiators in your home are operating.

 Auto vents are automatic radiator bleeders that attach to your valves, which means you'll need one per radiator.
 The vent lets out air gradually, increasing the effectiveness of your radiator and meaning your boiler doesn't have to work so hard.

-A slightly more expensive option (but still under the £25 mark) is the radiator booster.
+A slightly more expensive option is the radiator booster.
 This is essentially a stretched fan unit that sits on top of your radiator and pushes the warm air generated around your room.
 While the radiator booster will use electricity to run, they will save you more on your heating bills.